43eyes/HealthPartnersAssessment/README.md

 # CMS Hospital Data Downloader

 Python script that pulls all Hospital-themed datasets from the CMS Provider Data metastore, cleans up the column headers to snake_case, and saves them as CSVs.
-Designed to run daily — it tracks what's been downloaded and only grabs files that are new or have been updated since the last run.
+Designed to run daily.
+It tracks what's been downloaded and only grabs files that are new or have been updated since the last run.

 ## How It Works